migueldeicaza/MonoTouch.Dialog/README.markdown

 DialogViewController.
 You can also set the SearchPlaceholder property to use as the watermark text in the search bar.

 Searching will change the contents of the view as the user types, it searches the visible fields and shows those to the user.
+The DialogViewController exposes three methods to programatically initiate, terminate or trigger a new filter operation on the results:

+	  StartSearch, FinishSearch, PerformFilter

 The system is extensible, so you can alter this behavior if you want, details are below.

 Samples Included